airss-docs/airss-docs.github.io/technical-reference/airss-utilities.md

 This Fortan code reads annotated Castep `.cell` files, and generates random "sensible" structures from them.
 The type of randomness introduced can be controlled through hash-tagged directives (which are treated as comments and ignored by Castep).

+ca
+--

+A convenient bash wrapper for the `cryan` tool.
+Uses the same command line options as cryan.

 cabal
 -----